sprinter body type

 The stand-out feature that always gives away a sprinter is their glute and hamstring development.

-Long before I ever did a hip thrust or a bulgarian split squat, I ran sprints.
+Long before I ever did a hip thrust or a bulgarian split squat, I ran sprints as a boy.

 High, tight glutes and strong hamstrings are the hallmark of the sprinter body.
 Some sprinters even have relatively big glutes due to a combination of genetics and lifting.